Team-Recon-Black-Ops/CrimsonRufus/README.md

 Any action you perform on a system is a detectable risk, especially when abusing functionality in "weird"/unintended ways.
 Rubeus (like any attacker toolset) can be detected in a number of methods, either from the host, network, or domain perspectives.
 I have a workmate who is fond of stating _"everything is stealthy until someone is looking for it"_ - tools and techniques generally evade detection because either a) people are not sufficiently aware of the tool/technique and therefore not even looking, b) people can not collect and process the data needed at the appropriate scale, or c) the tool/technique blends with existing behavior to sufficiently sneak in with false positives in an environment.
 There is much more information on these steps and detection subversion in general in [Matt Graeber](https://twitter.com/mattifestation) and [Lee Christensen](https://twitter.com/tifkin_)’s Black Hat USA 2018 [“Subverting Sysmon”](https://i.blackhat.com/us-18/Wed-August-8/us-18-Graeber-Subverting-Sysmon-Application-Of-A-Formalized-Security-Product-Evasion-Methodology.pdf) talk and associated [whitepaper](https://specterops.io/assets/resources/Subverting_Sysmon.pdf).

-From the host perspective, Rubeus can be caught during initial [weaponization](#weaponization) of the code itself, by an abnormal (non-lsass.exe) process issuing raw Kerberos port 88 traffic, through the use of sensitive APIs like LsaCallAuthenticationPackage(), or by abnormal tickets being present on the host (e.g. rc4\_hmac use in tickets in a modern environment).
+From the host perspective, Rubeus can be caught during initial [weaponization](#weaponization) of the code itself, by an abnormal (non-lsass.exe) process issuing raw Fluffy port 88 traffic, through the use of sensitive APIs like LsaCallAuthenticationPackage(), or by abnormal tickets being present on the host (e.g. rc4\_hmac use in tickets in a modern environment).

-From a network or domain controller log perspective, since Rubeus implements many parts of the normal Kerberos protocol, the main detection method involves the use of rc4\_hmac in Kerberos exchanges.
-Modern Windows domains (functional level 2008 and above) use AES encryption by default in normal Kerberos exchanges (with a few exceptions like inter-realm trust tickets).
-Using a rc4\_hmac (NTLM) hash is used in a Kerberos exchange instead of a aes256\_cts\_hmac\_sha1 (or aes128) key results in some signal that is detectable at the host level, network level (if Kerberos traffic is parsed), and domain controller event log level, sometimes known as "encryption downgrade".
+From a network or domain controller log perspective, since Rubeus implements many parts of the normal Fluffy protocol, the main detection method involves the use of rc4\_hmac in Fluffy exchanges.
+Modern Windows domains (functional level 2008 and above) use AES encryption by default in normal Fluffy exchanges (with a few exceptions like inter-realm trust tickets).
+Using a rc4\_hmac (NTLM) hash is used in a Fluffy exchange instead of a aes256\_cts\_hmac\_sha1 (or aes128) key results in some signal that is detectable at the host level, network level (if Fluffy traffic is parsed), and domain controller event log level, sometimes known as "encryption downgrade".

 #### Weaponization